Guide For Affordable Airtight Retrofits: Membranes, Methods & More

 Just stuffing the floor with insulation doesn’t stop the cold air from entering and the insulation itself is not very effective as vapour from the outside seeps into it and lowers the impact of the insulation overtime.

-The best method to retrofit this type of floor is to make it airtight and energy efficient is by using a high-performance variable membrane.
+The best method to retrofit this type of floor is by using a high-performance variable membrane.

 This is done by weaving a high-performance scrim-reinforced membrane across the bottom of the joists and cover the overlaps with an airtight tape.
 Then packing your insulation on top and fixing floorboards.